mattrossman/hubs-custom-scripts/README.md

 Create a new room from the
 [Wide Open Space](https://hubs.aelatgt.net/scenes/BNKgTxW/wideopenspace) scene.
-We recommend testing with this scene since it spawns you near the world origin.
+We recommend testing with this scene since it's minimal and spawns you near the origin.

 Start the development server and visit the public URL for the `rooms` folder that's printed to the console.
 This page shows a listing of each of your room